viks1102/pingpong-app/pingpong-app-with-solutions/infra/README.md

     Autoscaling is crucial for handling variable traffic loads.
 The minimum and maximum replica settings ensure that the app remains responsive and cost-efficient.

-## Production-Grade Considerations:
+## Considerations for Production-Grade:

-	1. Scalability: The use of replicas and Horizontal Pod Autoscalers ensures that the application can handle varying loads and scale up or down based on CPU utilization.
+Scalability: The replicas and Horizontal Pod Autoscalers allow the application to scale and manage variable load based on CPU usage.

-	2. Resilience: The use of liveness, readiness, and startup probes ensures that the application is resilient to failures, with Kubernetes automatically restarting unhealthy pods.
+Their Resilience: Liveness, Readiness, and Startup Probes allow the application to be resilient to failure, with Kubernetes taking the challenge of automatically restarting unhealthy pods.

-	3. Security: The security context enforces non-root containers and restricts unnecessary capabilities, reducing the attack surface.
-Network policies ensure that only necessary communication is allowed between services.
+Security: Security context enforces running containers as non-root, as well as dropping unused capabilities, shrinking the attack surface.
+Network policies allow only required communication between services.

-	4. Resource Management: Defining resource requests and limits ensures that the application consumes appropriate resources, preventing resource starvation and over-consumption.
+Resource Requests and Limits Definition: To ensure that the application does not starve of or over-consume resources, you define resource requests and limits.

-	5. Isolation: Using namespaces and network policies helps isolate resources and control access within the cluster, which is important for multi-tenant environments.
+Isolation: Namespaces and network policies allow you to isolate resources and control access within the cluster, which helps in multi-tenant

-Overall, this manifest is designed with good production practices in mind but may need to be adjusted for high-traffic environments or more stringent security requirements.
-Considerations such as monitoring, logging, and fault tolerance might also be added for a complete production-grade setup.
+Overall, this manifest was taking into account good production practice but might require some tuning for high traffic scenario or require stronger security requirements.
+Other considerations (like monitoring/logging, fault tolerance...) might be included for a full production-grade setup..